mergeability/mergeable/README.md

 # The Mergeable Bot
-A GitHub App that prevents merging of pull requests based on [configurations](#configuration).
+A GitHub App that prevents merging of pull requests based on [configurations](#configuration):

 - Prevent your pull requests from being mergeable when certain terms are in the **title** or **label**.